Zapper-fi/protocol/docs/api-intro/Onchain Prices.md

 sidebar_position: 5
 ---

+Description of the category of queries goes here.
+How it could be used in applications...etc.etc.

 ---

 Onchain token prices are provided from this resolver along with onchain sourced pricing data, current and historical, for any given token that has an `onchainMarketData` (that has an available onchain market).